-FY03 and FY04 Funding for Community-Based Tobacco Cessation Programs
+FY03 and FY04 Funding for Community-Based Tobacco Cessation Programs as the patch or gum.

-A total of seven smoking cessation program grants were awarded for the period October 1, 2002 through September 30, 2004 through a competitive bidding process.
-Six awards were to local cessation programs.
-In conjunction with their cessation programs, most included the availability of free or reduced cost nicotine replacement therapy such as the patch or gum.
 One additional award was made to the American Lung Association of Connecticut.
 This award covered twelve additional communities for whom the Lung Association trained facilitators, coordinated the provision of cessation services, and provided nicotine replacement therapy plus the added option of prescription Zyban if appropriate.
 The Lung Association coordinated with the local health districts/departments and included local administration and medical oversight for prescription services through small subcontracts.
 The following is a summary of the cessation grants: